lucharo/flags-whatsapp/README.md

 Send `start` on WhatsApp to begin the game.
 You'll receive a menu to choose either "Guess the Flag" or "Guess the Capital".
 During the game you can reply with `explain` to get a short description of the current flag.

+The shared game logic lives in `src/game.py` and is used by both the Flask app and the Cloudflare Worker to avoid code duplication.

 ## Deploying to Cloudflare Workers

 You can run the webhook on [Cloudflare Workers](https://developers.cloudflare.com/workers/) using their Python runtime.